Hooray for Hollywood? Not among aldermen angered by street closings

 Chicago’s burgeoning movie and television production industry has been a boon to the local economy that has brightened the image of a city also known as the murder capital of the nation.

-But is it worth the inconvenience that it causes Chicago residents — in the form of street closures, parking bans and lost revenue that must be paid to the company that leased the city’s parking meters?
+But is it worth the inconvenience that it causes Chicago residents — in the form of street closures, parking bans and lost parking meter revenue that must be paid to the company that leased the city’s meters?

 Ald.
-Pat Dowell (3rd) asked that question during City Council budget hearings Monday, then answered it by saying it might not be worth the trouble unless residents of her South Loop and South Side ward get more advance notice of street closings tied to movie and television productions.
+Pat Dowell (3rd) asked that question during City Council budget hearings Monday, then answered it by saying it might not be worth the trouble unless her South Loop residents get more advance notice of street closings tied to movie and television productions.

 “If you guys do not stop putting parking restrictions in the South Loop one or two days before you’re gonna film, I’m gonna have to ban you all out of the South Loop by ordinance,” Dowell told Cultural Affairs and Special Events Commissioner Mark Kelly.